Seattle Seahawks: Logos and uniforms

 The Seahawks wore their home blue jerseys during Super Bowl XL despite being designated as the visitor, since the Pittsburgh Steelers, the designated home team, elected to wear their white jerseys.

-Since the Oakland Raiders wore their white jerseys at home for the first time ever in a game against the San Diego Chargers on September 28, 2008, the Seahawks are the only NFL team never to have worn their white jerseys at home.

 On September 27, 2009, the Seahawks wore lime green jerseys for the first time, paired with new dark navy blue pants in a game against the Chicago Bears.
 The jerseys matched their new sister team, the expansion Seattle Sounders FC of Major League Soccer who wear green jerseys with blue pants.
 On December 6, 2009, the Seahawks wore their Seahawks blue jersey with the new dark navy blue pants for the first time, in a game against the San Francisco 49ers.
 The Seahawks broke out the same combo two weeks later against the Tampa Bay Buccaneers, and two weeks after that in the 2009 regular-season finale against the Tennessee Titans.
 In December 2009, then-coach Jim Mora announced that the new lime green jerseys were being retired because the team did not win in them, because he liked the standard blue home jerseys better, and added that the home jersey is a better match for the navy pants.
 In the same press conference, he stated that the new navy pants "felt better" on players as opposed to the Seahawks blue pants.
 For the 2010 season, Seattle returned to the traditional all "Seahawks Blue" at home and all white on the road.

 On April 3, 2012, Nike, which took over as the official uniform supplier for the league from Reebok, unveiled new uniform and logo designs for the Seahawks for the 2012 season.
-The new designs incorporate a new accent color, "Wolf Grey," and the main colors are "College Navy" and "Action Green."
-The uniforms incorporate "feather trims," multiple feathers on the crown of the helmet, twelve feathers printed on the neckline and down each pant leg to represent the "12th Man," referring to the team's fans.
+The new designs incorporate a new accent color, "Wolf Grey", and the main colors are "College Navy" and "Action Green".
+The uniforms incorporate "feather trims", multiple feathers on the crown of the helmet, twelve feathers printed on the neckline and down each pant leg to represent the "12th Man", referring to the team's fans.
 The Seahawks have three different jersey colors: navy blue, white, and an alternate grey jersey.
 The Seahawks will have three different pants: navy blue with green feathers, gray with navy blue feathers, and white with navy blue feathers.
 Their new logo replaces the Seahawk blue with wolf grey.
 Altogether, there are nine different uniform combinations possible.